Cleover/Mipy/README.md

 Optional Example Translations: By providing examples, you can guide ChatGPT to generate translations that align with the desired speech style commonly found in manga and novels.

 # Why use this over a normal ChatGPT window?
+Mipy is designed specifically for manga translation with ChatGPT, offering several advantages over conventional interfaces:

-Well, this program was really just made to suit my needs for translating manga with ChatGPT fast, using an OCR program you can scan in a page, and in one click have it translate it.
-With an optional output to a discord channel using a webhook url this makes it super speedy to scan in a page, use the keybind, and then scan the next.
+Fast Translations: Mipy allows you to quickly translate manga pages by also using it with an OCR program.
+This way you can scan a page, use a keybind and have it translated (and optionally sent to a discord channel), making the process swift and efficient.

+User-Friendly: Mipy provides an easy-to-use interface, making it accessible to users of all levels of technical expertise.
+You can save and load configs for different languages and writing styles to quickly pick things up another time

+Discord Integration: Mipy allows you to include a Discord channel Webhook URL allowing you to quickly send your outputs to a discord channel for use with your team.

+Choose Mipy to speed up your manga translation workflow and enjoy its user-friendly interface, OCR integration, and Discord integration.

 ## The Main Window
 ![main](./images/main.png)